 The Revolutionary War is a complex subject…

 Listed below are a variety of resources to help you cover the subject, everything from YouTube videos that may be helpful to books (both young adult and picture books).
 Please be aware that this resource was originally created in 2015 and many of the links may be out of date.
-I have done my best to update those linked on this page, but the links in the text set document have not been touched since it was created.
+I have done my best to update those linked on this page.

 More Online Resources: